vbatts/ttrpc/PROTOCOL.md

 #### Response Flags

-No response flags are defined at this time, flags should be empty.
+No response flags are defined at this time.
+Response flags should be empty.

-### Data
+### Stream Data Type

 The data message is used to send data on an already initialized stream.
 Either client or server may send data.
 A data message is not allowed on a unary stream.